jakoch/awesome-composer/README.md

 - [Composer-Cleanup-Plugin](https://github.com/barryvdh/composer-cleanup-plugin) - Removes tests & documentation folders from the vendor dir.
 - [Composer-Cleaner](https://github.com/dg/composer-cleaner) - The tool removes unnecessary files and directories from the vendor directory.
 - [Composer-Ignore-Plugin](https://github.com/lichunqiang/composer-ignore-plugin) - Enables you to remove files and folders from the vendor folder (to make a cleaner and smaller deployment to production).
 It's an alternative to `.gitattributes`.
+- [Drupal Vendor Hardening Composer Plugin](https://github.com/drupal/core-vendor-hardening) - Removes extraneous directories from the project's vendor directory & adds .htaccess and web.config files to the root of the project's vendor directory.
 - [Composer-Shared-Package-Plugin](https://github.com/Letudiant/composer-shared-package-plugin) - Allows you to share selected packages between your projects by creating symlinks.
 - [Composer-Symlinker](https://github.com/dg/composer-symlinker) - Enables you to load packages from different directories (instead of loading them from /vendor).
 - [Prestissimo](https://github.com/hirak/prestissimo) - A parallel downloader using `phpext_curl`.